Shipwrights Arms

 SE1 2TF

-Unlike the Anchor, the Rose & Crown and the Kings Arms, this pub is not only a grade II listed building but it is also recognised by CAMRA as having an historic interior of some regional importance and the description is as follows: “Three-storey pub of brick built in 1884 with a ground-floor wooden exterior of the late 19th or early 20th century.
+This pub is not only a grade II listed building, it is also a One Star pub on the Campaign for Real Ale’s (CAMRA) National Inventory with an interior of Special National Historic Interest, and the description is as follows: “Three-storey pub of brick built in 1884 with a ground-floor wooden exterior of the late 19th or early 20th century.
 Note on the exterior a number of stone carvings picked out in cream on a deep blue background and in particular the crouching Caryatid with outstretched arms above the right-hand corner doors.

 The left-hand doors originally led to a vestibule entrance lobby and on the left-hand wall is a splendid painted tiled panel of around 1900 showing shipwrights (arms and all) at work beside a choppy River Thames.
 A steam tug tows barges down the river.
 The painting is signed by Charles Evans & Co., Warwick Street, W1, a west London firm of tile and stained glass manufacturers.